PyO3/pyo3/README.md

     format!("{}", a + b).to_string()
 }

-// rust-cpython aware function.
+// pyo3 aware function.
 All of our python interface could be
 // declared in a separate module.
 // Note that the py_fn!() macro automatically converts the arguments from
 // Python objects to Rust values; and the Rust return value back into a Python object.